...help you check your 2,500-word content and tell you exactly how to rank?

 Hi!
 I’m sure the majority of you here are website owners.
 Don’t leave this page yet even though you’re not one.
 You could be, someday.
 I will be sharing with all of you a very important tool for businesses and website owners.
 Did I mention it’s FREE?

 The tool I am mentioning here is Google Analytics.
 Have you heard of it?
 Are you figuring out how to use it?
 For those of you who already have an account, good for you.
-And for those of you who do not have an account, do not worry, you’re not late to the party.
+And for those of you who do not have an account, do not worry, it’s never too late.

 Let me guide you through what this web analytics tool is about.